Privacy Notice ResidencyAI

 5. How do we work with service providers?

-We use services from various third parties, especially IT services in connection with the interview training.
+We use services from various third parties, especially IT services in connection with the Services.
 In particular, we use the services of LiveKit (4285 Payne Avenue, Suite 9154, San Jose, United States) and OpenAI Ireland Ltd (registered office at 1st Floor, The Liffey Trust Centre, 117-126 Sheriff Street Upper, Dublin 1, D01 YC43, Ireland, company number 737350).
-OpenAI provides the AI models to conduct the interview, whereas LiveKit provides the interface, additional features and AI models.
+OpenAI provides AI models used for certain features, whereas LiveKit provides real-time communication functionality, additional features and AI models.
 These service providers are engaged as data processors, which means that they follow our instructions regarding how your personal data is processed.

-Other examples are providers of payment services (in particular: Stripe), hosting or data analysis services, , consultants, etc. In relation with service providers for our website, please see sec.
+Other examples are providers of payment services (in particular: Stripe), hosting, authentication, security, error monitoring, image generation, data analysis services, consultants, etc. We select service providers that are appropriate for the relevant processing activity and, where required, enter into data processing agreements or apply other safeguards.
+In relation with service providers for our website, please see sec.
 7.

 6. Can we disclose data abroad?